What Are Eating Disorders? Eating Disorder Information

 Almost everyone worries about their weight, at least occasionally.
-People with different types of eating disorders take such concerns to extremes, developing abnormal eating habits that threaten their well-being and even their lives.
-This eating disorder information answers the question "What are eating disorders?" and explains the types of eating disorders, who's at risk, the causes as well as treatment issues.
+People with different types of eating disorders take such concerns to extremes, developing abnormal eating habits that threaten their wellbeing and even their lives.
+This eating disorder information answers the question "What are eating disorders?" and explains the types of eating disorders, who are at risk, the causes as well as treatment issues.

 What Are the Different Kinds of Eating Disorders?